 I grew up in a unique family occupation - Indian trading.
 It is an old profession that describes people who traded with American Indians and most commonly associated with the American Southwest.
 There were traders in other parts of the country that had sufficient American Indian populations to sustain them; notably the northern plains.
 The southwest has the largest American Indian population and the longest trading tradition.
 Within a 200-mile radius of Gallup, New Mexico there are thirty-three tribes, the largest being Navajos of New Mexico, Arizona, and Utah.
 The Navajo reservation is eight miles from Gallup and the Zuni reservation is twenty-two miles.

 I am the third generation in trading, which began with my grandfather, George E Kennedy, in 1898.
 For me it was a special time because I was at the apex of Southwest trading until its demise began in the 80s.
 I and my family participated in the evolution of the business from horseback and wagons to airplanes and computers.
 Following graduation from the University of Arizona and then to a Fortune 100 company, I began to realize and appreciate the special knowledge and legacy of my family's profession; so, I returned to trading.
-It remains a passion in my life along with the experiences and knowledge that prompted writing three books relative to my and my family's experiences.
+It remains a passion in my life along with the experiences and knowledge that prompted writing four books relative to my and my family's experiences.
 John D Kennedy Southwest Indian trading books are a part of this website.
 The books reflect the legacy of both my family and me as I wrote from experience in dealing with and knowledge of American Indian people.
 For years I heard constant refrains from people talking to my grandparents, then my dad, and finally me - "You should write a book."
 My dad was a wealth of information on trading and we bantered about it for years.
 He was one of the smartest people I have known.
 He retired from trading at the age of 98 and then passed away in his 102nd year in 2015.
 I and my family had a great run with him.

 In 1982 I split from our family business and started my own company.
 I went from working with nearly one hundred employees to one.
 My accounts dropped from several thousand to less than ten.
 I focused my business on large companies in the western national parks as well Disney world-wide.
 For most of my accounts I was their exclusive supplier of American Indian arts and crafts.